1893 Blues v Reds football match: Background

-Photograph
+Photogravure

-Years after the game, specifically on 6 January 1906, Joaquim Escardó of Los Deportes published a report about the football of the 1890s and especially on this match played on 12 March 1893.
-In the article, there is a picture of the 22 footballers that played that match, plus the referee (dressed in black) and a young boy who watched from the stands (Sat on the floor).
-Escardó did not date it exactly (“The two sides of the then-existing Barcelona Football Club formed around the years from 1892 to 1895…”), but the coincidence of the players and referee suggests that this engraving corresponds to the match played on 12 March, thus being the first image of a football team from Spain.
-Agustí Rodes i Catalá has dated this photograph to even earlier, to 1892, but with that said he also identifies it as the team of a Methodist church in Barcelona, which is also not true, since most of them are Catholic.
+Several years after the game, specifically on 6 January 1906, Joaquim Escardó of Los Deportes published a report about the football practiced in the 1890s in Barcelona and especially on this match played on 12 March 1893.
+In the article, there is a photogravure of the 22 footballers who played that match, plus the referee (dressed in black) and a young boy who watched from the stands (Sat on the floor).
+Escardó did not date it exactly (“The two sides of the then-existing Barcelona Football Club formed around the years from 1892 to 1895...”), but the players and referee in Escardó's photogravure match exactly with the line-ups of the chronicle by Valencia in 1893, which proves that this engraving corresponds to the game played on 12 March, thus being the first documented image of a football team in Spain.
+Catalan football historian Agustin Rodes wrongly dated this photograph to even earlier, to 1892, identifying it as the team of a Methodist church in Barcelona, which is also not true, since most of them were Catholic.